wso2/docs-is/en/docs/develop/session-mgt-rest-api.md

 template: templates/swagger.html
 ---

-# User's Session Management API Definition - V1
+# User's Session Management API Definition - v1

 ???
-Note "Click to view"
+Note "Click For Instructions"
     Before invoking the session management REST APIs, create some sessions for the user.
 You can create active sessions for the users as follows.
        1. Register a service provider in the WSO2 Identity Server so that the authentication for the application will